PAINTINGS UNFIT FOR VISION

 Exoplanet Landscape (Study 5)

-The first successful image in this series was inspired by the binary star system Kepler 16 A/B. The original ink drawing shows an imaginary landscape of a rock planet orbiting these two stars which was then translated into a painting that can only be viewed with thermal imaging.
+The first successful image in this series was inspired by the binary star system Kepler 16 A/B. The original ink drawing shows an imaginary landscape of a rocky planet orbiting these two stars which was then translated into a painting that can only be viewed with thermal imaging.

 Original ink study for Exoplanet Landscape